-If you've defaulted on student loans, it means you're not paying back your debt as agreed and your loan issuer is now looking for other ways to get its money.
+If you've defaulted on student loans, it means you're not paying back your debt as agreed, and your loan issuer is now looking for other ways to get its money.

 Missed student loan payments and loans in default have a major negative effect on your credit.
 Consequences can also include losing access to further federal financial aid, having your wages garnished and tax refunds withheld, and being charged steep fees by collection companies.

-Here's what happens if you default on student loans, and how to get your credit back in shape afterward.
+Here's what happens if you default on student loans and how to get your credit back in shape afterward.

 How Does Student Loan Default Affect Credit?

-And if you have private loans, a collection company may buy your defaulted private student loan debt, and that collection account will also show up in your credit history.
+And if you have private loans, a collection company may buy your defaulted debt, and that collection account will also show up in your credit history.
 Each of these marks will stay there for seven years.

 How to Rebuild Credit After Student Loan Default

 Whether you have federal or private student loans, it's possible to rebuild credit on your own after default.
 Here are some steps you can take: